Eugène Viollet-le-Duc: National Museum of French Monuments and final years

 He became engaged in the planning and construction of the Paris Universal Exposition of 1878.
 He proposed to the Minister of Education, Jules Ferry, that the Trocadéro Palace, the main building of the Exposition on the hilltop of Chaillot, be transformed after the Exposition into a museum of French monuments, displaying models of architecture and sculpture from landmarks around France.
 This idea was accepted.
 The National Museum of French Monuments opened in 1882, after his death.
 The Palais was reconstructed into the Palais de Chaillot in 1937, but the Museum of French Monuments was preserved and can be seen there today.

 In his final years his son Eugène-Louis became the head of the Commission of Historic Monuments.
 He took on just one new project, the restoration of the cloister of the Augustines at Toulouse.
 He completed his series of dictionaries of architectural periods, designed for a general audience.
 He also devoted more time to studying the geography of the Alps around Mont-Blanc.
 He spent his summers hiking in the mountains and writing articles about his travels.
 He launched a public campaign for the re-forestation of the Alps, and published a detailed map of the area in 1876.
 He spent more and more time at La Vedette, the villa he constructed in Lausanne, a house on the model of a Savoyard chalet, but with a minimum of decoration, illustrating his new doctrine of form following function.
 He made one last visit to inspect Carcassonne, whose work was now under his son's direction.
 After an exhausting summer of hiking in the Alps in 1879, he became ill and died in Lausanne on 17 September 1879.
 He was buried in the cemetery of La Sallaz in Lausanne.
 In 1946 his grave and monument were transferred to the Cemetery of Bois-le-Vaux (Section XVIII) in Lausanne.

+His final decades of work also focused on the geology of the Alps, including studies of glaciation and topography.